Taskstream ePortfolio & Assessments

 TaskStream products are used by hundreds of colleges and universities across the country, including George Mason, Northeastern, Northern Arizona, Ohio Northern, Purdue, and Tulane, and individual users within those institutions number in the hundreds of thousands.

-At Ithaca College, all students will be able touse Taskstream for personal student produced ePortfolios.
-The Integrative Core Curriculum (ICC) and the Teacher Education program will also use Taskstream beginning in the fall 2013.
+At Ithaca College, all students will be able to use Taskstream for personal student produced presentation folios.
+The Integrative Core Curriculum (ICC), Honors Program and the Teacher Education program began using Tasktream in Fall 2013.

 Other programs will be able to use Taskstream for program assessment beginning spring 2013.
 Please contact Danette Johnson, email@example.com, if you are interested in developing a program DRF in Taskstream.
 It takes time to develop the rubrics and structure for a program ePortfolio so new program DRFs will be available in the system at the start of every semester.